 1. Fairytale wedding gown

-Diana’s wedding dress is not only one of her most iconic looks, but arguably the most famous wedding gown in the world.
+Diana’s wedding dress was not only one of her most iconic looks, but arguably the most famous wedding gown in the world.
 The dress was designed by the then-husband-and-wife team of David and Elizabeth Emanuel, was made of silk taffeta, and feared a 25-foot sequined train.

 2. A hit at the Cannes Festival